Introduction to Indus Valley Civilization

-- It is said that the Indus Valley was colonized by the Sumerians and that they introduced their language and script.
-But we know nothing about the racial features of the Sumerians.
+It is said that the Indus Valley was colonized by the Sumerians and that they introduced their language and script.
+But we know nothing about the facial features of the Sumerians.

   - It is said that the Harappans were Dravidians, that the similarities between the pottery, beads, and necklaces as also between the marks on the south Indian pottery and the Indus script point to the Dravidian origin of the Indus Valley Civilisation.

   - They spread afterwards.
 Excavation in the South has hitherto revealed no traces of this culture.

   - No specimen of Harappan script has been found in the South where the bulk of the Dravidian people live.

   - We have absolutely no knowledge of the Dravidian language in so early period.
 As to this racial type of the ancient Dravidians, we know next to nothing.
 The modern Dravidians can not be said to be ancestors of the Harappan period.

   - The Brahuis, though speaking a Dravidian language, are of Turko-Iranian origin and are ethnically quite distinct from the various peoples speaking Dravidian languages in central and southern India.